Table of Contents

 The Bottom Line

 When you cosign or guarantee a loan, you accept the risk that the other party won’t pay.
-When you file for bankruptcy in California, be mindful of the effect it will have on anyone financially entangled with you.
-If you’re considering filing for bankruptcy, reach out to an experienced bankruptcy attorney to determine how best to protect your co-borrower and navigate your bankruptcy.
+When you file for bankruptcy in California, be mindful of the effect it may have on anyone financially entangled with you and on any debt that another person is still legally responsible for.
+If you’re considering filing for bankruptcy, reach out to an experienced bankruptcy attorney to determine how best to protect your co-borrower, review reaffirmation or Chapter 13 options, and navigate your bankruptcy.
 Our legal team is available to help with a free consultation.